concavegit/ir-sea/reports/report.md

 ## Reflection

-The learning goals of this project was to understand netwroking better in C. We did this by implementing two different network layers.
-We were able to understand the transport layer of the internet by using sockets and run an application layer via a client.
+The learning goals of this project was to understand networking better in C. We accomplished this by implementing two different network layers.
+We were able to understand the transport layer of the internet by using sockets and running an application layer via a client.
-We also successfully implemented an error checking physical layer using light transmission between two Raspberry Pis and hamming codes.
+We also successfully implemented an error checking physical layer using light transmission between two Raspberry Pi's and hamming codes.
-We were also able to stretch ourselves and add nice client features such as help, ping, and direct messaging.
+We were also able to stretch ourselves and add some nice client-side features such as help, ping, and direct messaging.
-All of this in a bug-free application exceeded our first hopes for the project.
+Throwing all of this together in a bug-free application exceeded our first hopes for the project.
-The project has strengthened our confidence on how networks are implemented and our ability to create network-related programs.
+Ultimately, our work on this project has improved our knowledge about how networks are implemented in C and has increased our confidence in our ability to develop network-related programs.

 Trello board: https://trello.com/b/i9AXutYA/irsea